Home > Jumbo Pre-Approval

 Does the conforming limit change county-by-county?

 Yes, materially.
-The 2026 baseline limit is $832,750 on one-unit properties, but the high-cost limit climbs to $1,243,425 in designated areas.
-The FHFA publishes the full county-level loan limit list each year.
+The 2026 FHFA baseline limit is $832,750 on one-unit properties; the high-cost limit climbs to $1,249,125 in designated counties (150% of base per 12 U.S.C. § 1454(a)(2)).
+The FHFA publishes the full county-level loan limit list each year at fhfa.gov/data/conforming-loan-limits.
 Counties in the San Francisco Bay Area, Los Angeles, Orange County, much of the DC metro, New York City and surrounding counties, Hawaii, and Aspen-area Colorado are typically at the high-cost ceiling.
 The same loan size can be conforming in one county and jumbo in the next.